All Episodes

 I'm doing fine.

-His father went to the U.S. Embassy in Nigeria and reported that he had been radicalized, possible extremists could have been used in a future attack.
+His father went to the U.S. Embassy in Nigeria and reported that he had been radicalized, possible extremists, could have been used in a future attack.

 So this happened in November.

-His visa should have been revoked in November, therefore he should never got on a plane.
+His visa should have been revoked in November.

 So regardless of what transpired after that point, the State Department should be called on the carpet to answer those questions.

-Uh Dennis, that's that's superb analysis as we head into the break.
+Yeah, Dennis, that's that's superb analysis as we head into the break.

 I appreciate it.